 If you’ve used a modern version of Microsoft Word, there’ll be no learning curve at all when you switch to Writer – the word processing component of WPS Office Free.

 This free word processor looks and behaves almost exactly like its premium counterpart, and even has its own equivalent of OneDrive, offering 1GB free cloud storage.

 Its selection of pre-installed templates gives you everything you need for common document types, and you can easily create your own for bespoke tasks.
 It’s compatible with every text file format you can think of, including current and legacy versions of Microsoft Word dating back to Office 97.

 WPS Office Writer is supported by discrete ads, which can be removed by upgrading to the premium version, but they’re barely noticeable and no features are locked behind a paywall.
 Overall, WPS Writer is very impressive, and in our opinion it’s the best free word processor available to download today.

-WPS has just launched a free PDF to Word converter as well, which is a great companion for its word processor.
+WPS recently launched a free PDF to Word converter as well, which is a great companion to its word processor.

-All-singing, all-dancing word processors for any kind of text-based work
+All-singing, all-dancing word processors for any text-based work

 LibreOffice is a fork of Apache OpenOffice, and although there are some differences between the two suites (LibreOffice receives more frequent updates, for example, and has a more lively userbase), their word processing components are so similar, we’re listing them together.